roastduck/FreeTensor/docs/guide/build-and-run.md

 pip3 install --user numpy sourceinspect astor Pygments xgboost
 ```

+!!! note "Note on Python version"
+    Because we are analyzing Python AST, which is sensitive to Python version, there may be potential bugs for Python strictly later than 3.8.
+Please file an issue if something goes wrong

+!!! note "Note on future changes"
+    We have a plan to migrade to C++20 in a near future, which requires GCC >= 10

 ## Build

 First, clone this repo.
 Don't forget there are some submodules.